SauravSewparsad/Intro-to-Javascript/README.md

 w3schools  is a pattern (to be used in a search). i  is a modifier (modifies the search to be case-insensitive).

-Day 2 is now complete.
+Day 2 is now complete and i will do the flex box that was given to us.